shrine-maiden-heavy-industries/torii-hdl/README.md

 ## License

-Torii is released under the [BSD-2-Clause], the full text of which can be found in the [`LICENSE`] file in the root of this repository.
+Torii is released under the [BSD-2-Clause], the full text of which can be found in the [`LICENSE`] file in the root of the [git repository].

+The Torii documentation is dual licensed under the [BSD-2-Clause] for all past contributions and the [CC-BY-SA 4.0] for all new and future contributions.
+The full text of the [CC-BY-SA 4.0] can be found in the [`LICENSE.docs`] file in the root of the [git repository].

 [Amaranth HDL]: https://github.com/amaranth-lang
 [Shrine Maiden Heavy Industries]: https://shrine-maiden-heavy.industries/